Do you have “locked in” home heating oil contracts?

 What is the difference between “automatic” delivery and “will call”?

 “Automatic” delivery means that an Oilheat dealer will automatically determine when a customer needs fuel by using degree day monitoring.
 The customer does not need to place a call to the dealer for a delivery.
 The dealer will automatically deliver fuel on a regular basis and the customer is assured of never running out of fuel.
-“Will-call” means that a customer will monitor their own consumption and “will call” the dealer when a delivery is needed.
+“Will-call” means that a customer will monitor their own consumption and “will call” the dealer when a fuel delivery is needed.

-How long does a tune-up take?
+How long does an annual tune-up take?

 A complete professional tune-up generally takes from one to two hours.
 It typically includes a series of safety and operating tests and any needed adjustments.
 These include, among many others, testing the draft, the stack temperature, burner operation and system efficiency.